ballerina-platform/openapi-connectors/openapi/interzoid.convertcurrency/Module.md

 This is a generated connector for [Interzoid Convert Currency API v1.0.0](https://www.interzoid.com/services/convertcurrency) OpenAPI specification.

-The Interzoid Convert Currency connector module allows you to convert an amount of one currency into another currency using current foreign exchange rates.
-For additional help getting started with the API, visit [Interzoid Convert Currency API](https://interzoid.com/services/convertcurrency).
+This API enables you to convert an amount of one currency into another currency using current foreign exchange rates.

 ## Prerequisites
 Before using this connector in your Ballerina application, complete the following: